'Weird Al' Yankovic parodies his way to top of Billboard chart

-LOS ANGELES (Reuters) - “Weird Al” Yankovic, the parody singer and cult figure, on Wednesday earned his first No. 1 album on the weekly U.S. Billboard 200 album chart on the strength of several viral videos released online.
+LOS ANGELES, July 23 (Reuters) - “Weird Al” Yankovic, the parody singer and cult figure, on Wednesday earned his first No. 1 album on the weekly U.S. Billboard 200 album chart on the strength of several viral videos released online.

 Parodying pop hits such as Pharrell’s “Happy” (“Tacky”) and Lorde’s “Royals” (“Foil”), Yankovic’s “Mandatory Fun” album sold 104,000 copies in its debut week, according to figures compiled by Nielsen SoundScan.